Sussex Technical High School

 Sussex Technical High School is a public high school in Georgetown, Delaware.
-Its enrollment at last count was roughly 1,300 students.
-As a choice school, each year over 600 eighth-grade students in Sussex County apply for 300 openings.
+Its enrollment at last count was roughly 1,323 students.
+As a choice school, each year over 800 eighth-grade students in Sussex County apply for 350 openings.
 The mascot for the school is a raven.

 Also known as Sussex Tech, the school was one of two Delaware high schools recognized by the U.S. Department of Education as a Blue Ribbon School in 2008 for academic achievement.
 It was previously selected by the Department of Education in 1996 as one of ten showcase site schools, receiving the New American High Schools award for high levels of success.

-The school is operated by Sussex Technical School District, an overlay district serving all of Sussex County.
+The school is operated by Sussex County Vocational Technical School District, an overlay district serving all of Sussex County.

 History

-Built in 1961, Sussex Tech started as the Sussex Vocational-Technical High School.
-At that time, it provided students career training to prepare Sussex County students to enter the workforce after high school graduation.
-Students would spend half the day at their home high school, then spend the rest of the day at Sussex Tech learning a trade.
+Built in 1961, Sussex Tech started as the Sussex Vocational-Technical High School providing career training to Sussex County students to help them enter the workforce after graduation.
+Students would spend half the day at their district school, then spend the rest of the day at Sussex Tech learning a trade.

 Sussex Tech became a full-time high school in 1991, offering a comprehensive program of academic courses as well as technical education.
 With additions, the school grew to a total of 82 classrooms.
-By 2009, Sussex Tech had 16 technical fields of study from which students could choose.
+Sussex Tech currently offers 19 technical fields of study.
+Sussex Tech Adult Education offers classes, apprenticeships, English as Second Language, and GED classes.

 More students were accepted into the school in the 2012–2013 school year, making it one of Sussex Tech's most historical years.
 Also, Sussex Tech's Raven Nation Marching Band was featured in Chicago's McDonald's Thanksgiving Parade in 2012.